def-gthill/sils/README.md

 ## Parameters

+The analysis of linguistic parameters by clustering is in ``cluster.ipynb``.

 Noam Chomsky proposed that languages can be described by a list of *parameters*, like switches that can be either on or off, and these parameters control many of the